llorracc/as.180.369/materials/draft/README.md

         - What are `pip install` and `conda install`?
         - How to recognize when packages are missing?
         - How to find and document missing packages?

+- *TA* Discuss best practices for the visual communication of quantitative information.
+    - How to create Pull Request with our improvements.

 ### Homework
 - Complete NASA course and quiz so you get certificate